SamOBrienOlinger/PP4/README.md

  - **Video**

-    - The YouTube video embedded in keep-your-poo-healthy.html was taken from https://www.hillspet.com: https://youtu.be/Fe-sa9mHcxI
+    - The YouTube video embedded in the [Keep Your Poo Healthy](https://samobrienolinger.github.io/Cockapoo-Club/keep-your-poo-healthy.html#jump-to-kyph) page was taken from [Hills Pet](https://www.hillspet.com) and can be found at https://youtu.be/Fe-sa9mHcxI

 ## **[Acknowledgements](#acknowledgements)**